monksedo/ElementMover/README.md

 ### Create new Element (The Red Box) on document body
 ![](02elmover.png)

-### This block is jus to test on random color code
+### This block is just to test on random color code
 ![](03elmover.png)

 ## Load the app